When Your Unmotivated Teenager Fails to Find Purpose in Life

 Attention Deficit 'Disorder' and normal human diversity

 ADD is common.
-If we include slightly milder cases, about 5–10 percent of the population have these characteristics.
+If we include slightly milder cases, about 5-10 percent of the population have these characteristics.
 It may be helpful to think of ADD as one end of a normal continuum rather than a true disorder in a category distinct from normality (also, ADD and ADHD are not two separate things, just different ways in which a lack of focus expresses itself in different people, depending on other characteristics – some are quiet daydreamers, others are more restless, hyperactive and impulsive).
-ADD/ADHD is just the way some people are – it’s part of who they are, not a ‘thing’ that they have or an illness they are afflicted with.
+ADD/ADHD is just the way some people are, not a ‘thing’ that they have or an illness they are afflicted with.
 As with most psychiatric disorders, the line separating a disorder from normality is determined (imprecisely) by the particular trait/s causing significant impairment of functioning in relation to the demands of the individual’s environment.

 There are evolutionary reasons for this diversity of traits in a population.
 In the environment in which our species evolved for most of its history (think hunter-gatherers), longer or shorter attention spans would both have been advantageous in different situations.
 All types of individuals were needed for the group to survive and thrive.
 Among other things, people with more of an ADHD profile would have been novelty-seekers, more exploratory and adventurous, following the herds and probably quicker to migrate.
 Our modern environment is artificially skewed in favor of people who are focused, so these otherwise normal traits can be a liability in many settings.